Ajith-Geo/YouTube-Downloader/README.md

     stream.download(filename="messi.mp4", output_path="C:/Users/masge/Downloads")
     print("Download done")
 ```

+## Known Issues

+- **Fixed Low-Resolution Stream**: The script currently downloads a fixed low-resolution stream (itag=278).
+You can modify the `itag` value in the `downloader` function to download different resolutions.
+- **Hardcoded Download Path**: The download path is set to the `Downloads` folder in the user's home directory.
+Consider adding an option for the user to specify the download path.
+- **Error Handling**: The script does not currently handle errors that may occur during the download process, such as invalid URLs or network issues.
+Adding error handling would improve the robustness of the application.
+- **GUI Enhancements**: The current GUI is very basic.
+Enhancements such as progress indicators, better layout management, and more user-friendly messages would improve the user experience.

 ## Contributing
 If you have suggestions or improvements, feel free to contribute.
 You can fork the repository, make your changes, and create a pull request.